masonkristopher/iseatz-phase1/phase1api/README.md

 ```

 ## Documentation
-This API uses [Rswag](https://github.com/rswag/rswag) to test and document endpoints.
-For more detailed API documentation, response schemas, and to test the API in the browser, run the server locally and open `http://localhost:3000/api-docs/`.
+This API uses [Rswag](https://github.com/rswag/rswag) to document endpoints.
+For more detailed API documentation, response schemas, and to test the API in the browser, run the server locally and open http://localhost:3000/api-docs/.

 ### API Overview
 - **Endpoint 1:** /api/cuisines/?city={city}
   - Takes two params: city string (in path) and personal API key (in headers).
-  - Returns object with city info and list of cuisines in that city.
+  - Returns an object with city info and list of cuisines in that city.
 - **Endpoint 2:** /api/reviews/?city_id={city_id}&cuisine_id={cuisine_id}
   - Takes three params: city id and cuisine id (in path) and personal API key (in headers).
-  - Returns array of top 5 restaurant objects in that city, each object containing restaurant information and array of most recent 5 review objects.
+  - Returns an array of top 5 restaurants in that city, each object containing restaurant information and an array of most recent 5 review objects.

 ## Linting
 This API uses [Rubocop](https://rubocop.org/) as a code linter and formatter.